fiji/fiji/README.md

 _Process&gt;Process Pixels_ (this can be changed by editing _src/main/resources/plugins.config_).

+Developing plugins in an IDE is convenient, especially for debugging.
+To that end, the plugin contains a _main()_ method which sets the _plugins.dir_ system property (so that the plugin is added to the Plugins menu), starts ImageJ, loads an image and runs the plugin.

 Since this project is intended as a starting point for your own developments, it is in the public domain.